mainkoon81/PhD-Study-Complex-System-Intro/README.md

 __1.Systems within a System:__
  - Herbert Simons gives us this definition; "A system that can be analyzed into many components having relatively many relations among them, so that the behavior of each component depends on the behavior of others."
  - Jerome Singer tells us; "A system that involves **numerous interacting agents** whose aggregate behaviors are to be understood. **`Such aggregate activity is nonlinear`**, hence it cannot simply be derived from summation of individual components behavior."
+ - the Emergence Theory?
+Put things together...Something emerges.
+The emergence is the special phenomenon that results from the interaction of mutiple elements.
+Walking is the emergence.
+It's not about double hopping of two legs.
+It's a synergistic interaction between two legs.

--> `Elements are nested inside of subsystems (Multi-dimensional property) and many elements on many different scales with all of these levels affecting each other.`
+-> `Elements are nested inside of subsystems (Multi-dimensional property) and many elements on many different scales with all of these levels affecting each other.` How relationship between multiple parts give rise to the **collective behaviors** of a system ?
 <img src="https://user-images.githubusercontent.com/31917400/65376419-6f7ac500-dc97-11e9-889f-215a08fda75a.jpg" />

 __2.Nonlinearity + Chaos:__